Philgck/gifting-genie-two/README.md

 The following would be options to consider including in future versions of the website:

   - Include a 'Search Events' feature for users to search for events using search keywords that navigates user to the event details from the search results.
-  - Include a 'Search Friends' feature where friends can be searched for by username
-  - Include a 'Share invite to Friends' feature to link authenticated users with their family and freiends
+  - Include a 'Share invite to Friends' feature to link authenticated users with their family and friends
   - Users can select items on a friend's wishlist to indicate intended purchase so that both the friend and other viewers of the wishlist can identify available items.
   - Requested friends can receive notifications (via a preferred method eg email or in-app) when other users edit their wishlist to indicate intention of purchase.
   - Friends can receive notifications (via a preferred method eg email or in-app) that another friend has created a new event or wishlist.